 5. Are Solar Panels Effective when It Is Cloudy?

 Solar panels work by taking the photons that are emitted by the sun and converting them into usable electricity for your building.
 This process does not require full, direct sunlight on the panels.
-However, the solar panels’ efficiency is reduced on cloudy days to about 10 to 25 percent of their usual maximum, which means even on dark, cloudy days, your panels will still produce some energy, even on extremely overcast days.
+However, the solar panels’ efficiency is reduced on cloudy days to about 10 to 25 percent of their usual maximum, which means even on cloudy days, your panels will still produce some energy.
+It is important to keep in mind that a solar array is designed to meet an annual energy profile and we factor in cloudy days.
+The engineering team will pull local weather data and look at long term averages on the number of sunlight hours in your area during the design process.
+Furthermore, Illinois allows net metering which allows for virtual energy “credits” to be swapped for your system’s under or overproduction during cloudy or sunny days, respectively.

 6. What if There Is a Power Outage?